fabgraham/band-management-app/plan_docs/Implementation_Summary.md

   - Drop shadow for visual prominence

   **Next Button (right):**
-  - Arrow-forward icon with "Next" label
+  - Arrow-forward icon only (no descriptive label) to mirror the previous control
-  - Navigates to next song in setlist
+  - Navigates to the next song in the setlist
-  - Disabled when at last song (opacity: 0.3, icon color: #666)
+  - Disabled when at the last song (opacity: 0.3, icon color: #666)

 - Background: Very dark (#0a0a0a) to minimize distraction
 - Border top (1px, #333) separates from content area